Until It Was Gone

 About the Author

-David B. Seaburn is the author of nine novels, his most recent being Give Me Shelter, which was released in December 2022.
+David B. Seaburn is the author of ten novels, his most recent being Until It Was Gone, which will be released in December 2024.

 David's first publication was a series of poems when he was in seminary at Boston University (1972-75).
 He continued writing while serving a church for six years, mostly short stories, plays, songs, essays and two manuscripts of inspirational prose.